 A week-long business simulation exercise will test your ability to apply what you’ve learned in a business context.
 You will then choose between a group based consulting project or a work placement before completing your studies with an individual report.

-The programme comprises 15 core modules.
-These modules are taught over three academic terms.
+The programme is comprised of core modules, which are taught over three academic terms.
 In the summer, students have the choice to undertake either a Group Consultancy project or a Work Placement, and will also write a Capstone Individual Report.

 MSc Climate Change, Management & Finance is a one year, full-time intensive programme.
 The normal working week is Monday to Friday.
 Classes will be scheduled between 08.30 and 21.00 and students should expect to attend one evening class per week.
 Other optional activities such as guest lectures or alumni and careers events may also be scheduled in the evening.